 - Topping – Toss fresh peach slices in some sugar and let it sit.
 Now you have juicy peaches to decorate with.

 So yes, there are many components but all of them take less than 10 minutes to complete.
-Once they’re all finished it’s time to assemble these peach cupcakes!

-How to assemble peach pie cupcakes
+How to bake perfect peach cupcakes

-First and foremost, make sure all components are completely cooled before assembling these cupcakes.
+First and foremost, make sure all the components are completely cooled before assembling these cupcakes.
 That means the filling, the crumble, and the cake should all be at room temperature.

 Start by hollowing out the cupcakes with either a cupcake corer, apple corer, or a small knife.
 You want to create a hole that’s about 1/2 inch in diameter and reaches 2/3 of the way down into the cupcake.